 Unfortunately, you’ll be hard-pressed to find many nonprofit accounting software options out there.
 Most free accounting solutions are intended to be used by small businesses rather than exclusively by a nonprofit organization.
 Because of this, they may lay out their program to talk about income and profits; something that may be confusing for a part-time or volunteer employee to work-around.

 Nontheless, we’ve done our research and have compiled a short list (in no specific order) of some of the free accounting software that should work for your nonprofit organization.

-This free online accounting software for nonprofits provides the basic financials needed to operate small charities, clubs, HOAs, youth sports organizations, and more.
+Nonprofit Treasurer is a free online accounting software for nonprofits that provides the basic financials needed to operate small charities, clubs, HOAs, youth sports organizations, and more.
 The software is intended to be used by volunteer level treasurers and offers a simple design for easy bookkeeping with budgeting and reporting features.